openedx/edx-documentation/en_us/shared/course_components/create_problem.rst

 **After some number of attempts**, **After all attempts** or **After all attempts or correct** option is selected.
 This limits when learners can select the **Show Answer** option for a problem.
-Learners must submit at least the specified number of attemptedanswers for the problem before the **Show Answer** option is available to them.
+Learners must submit at least the specified number of attempted answers for the problem before the **Show Answer** option is available to them.

 .. _Show Reset Button: